-The flag of the Kingdom of Saudi Arabia must be hoisted by every vessel entering the territorial waters of Saudi Arabia, and shall be flown from the foremast of the vessel while in Port both by day and by night.
+The flag of the Kingdom of Saudi Arabia must be hoisted by every vessel, commercial and military, within the territorial waters of Saudi Arabia, and shall be flown continuously both by day and by night.
 This flag shall be clean and in good condition.